 Under the terms of the Collaboration Agreement, Merck is funding research and development for the program at Cocrystal and Merck, including clinical development at Merck, and Merck is responsible for worldwide commercialization of any products derived from the collaboration.
 The Company received an upfront payment of \$4,000,000 in January 2019 and is eligible to receive milestone payments related to designated development, regulatory and sales milestones with the potential to earn up to \$156,000,000, as well as royalties on product sales.
+Other than the initial upfront payment, to date we have not received any payments under this Collaboration Agreement.

 The Collaboration Agreement operates under a Research Operating Plan (ROP) which includes goals for both organizations.
-In January 2021, the Company announced it had completed all research obligations under the Merck exclusive worldwide license and collaboration agreement, and that Merck is now solely responsible for further development of the influenza A/B antiviral compounds that were discovered in the collaboration using Cocrystal's unique structure-based technologies and Nobel Prize-winning expertise.
+In January 2021, the Company announced it had completed all research obligations under the Collaboration Agreement, and that Merck is now solely responsible for further development of the influenza A/B antiviral compounds that were discovered in the collaboration using Cocrystal's unique structure-based technologies and Nobel Prize-winning expertise.